orzehhowski/proxmox-lab/readme.md

 #### Apps hosts - LAB-S11-Apps and LAB-S12-Apps-HA

-These are QEMU VMs that hosts Docker containers with internal apps - in active-active or active-passive HA clusters - depending on app specifications
+These are QEMU Ubuntu VMs that hosts Docker containers with internal apps - in active-active or active-passive HA clusters - depending on app specifications